thoughtworks-jumpstart/guides/docs/backend-web-development/mongodb-basics.md

 - Fast, indexing is supported by B-trees
 - Has high availablily due to it being a distributed database

+> ...when leveraging the richness and power of the document model, we estimate 80%-90% of applications don’t need multi-document transactions at all.

 ## Disadvantages of MongoDB

 - High data consumption
+- Have to think in terms of the document model rather than the traditional relational model for databases
 - No joins, but joins can technically be done using other ways
 - Has a 16MB document limit